 Society Awards

-The SAS Executive Committee is pleased to announce nominations are now open for the 2025 Society Awards.
+Nominations for the 2026 Society Awards are now open.
 To encourage all SAS members to participate in the important process of recognizing the accomplishments of our members, the nomination form is very brief (just name, email, and award category).

 Best Dissertation in Affective Science Award

-This honor recognizes outstanding dissertation research conducted by SAS members who received their PhD (or other terminal degree) during the calendar year immediately preceding that year’s SAS meeting.
+This honor recognizes outstanding dissertation research conducted by SAS members who received their PhD (or other terminal degree) in the year prior to the upcoming SAS meeting (to be eligible this year, one’s PhD or terminal degree must have been awarded in 2025.)

 Previous Winners